 Ernie Paszkiewicz, CPA, is director of the firm’s Nonprofit Group.
 He is also a member of Gross Mendelsohn’s Manufacturing & Distribution Group.
-In addition to providing financial statement audit, tax and consulting services, Ernie conducts employee benefit plan audits for businesses and nonprofit organizations.
+In addition to providing financial statement audit, tax and consulting services, Ernie conducts employee benefit plan audits for businesses and nonprofit organizations, including private schools.

 Clients and coworkers know Ernie as someone who is happy to share his knowledge, time and passion for helping businesses become more successful.
 While CPAs have to maintain independence, Ernie finds being a trusted advisor for clients one of the most enjoyable aspects of being a CPA.
 Helping a small business become a larger, more successful organization is extremely fulfilling to Ernie, who gets a sense of satisfaction from helping clients solve problems.

 Ernie’s coworkers also enjoy Ernie’s sharing spirit in the way of candy … he faithfully maintains a large stock of candy and other fun items in his office.
 Gross Mendelsohn’s staff members know they can always find a sweet treat and a friendly smile in Ernie’s office.